jpedroh/aisweb-brasil/README.md

 # aisweb-brasil
-A lib for retrieving AisWeb API data on JSON format.
+A lib for retrieving AisWeb API data to JavaScript objects.

 ## Installation
 ```sh